 To use Chromecast just plug it in the TV’s HDMI port, turn on the TV and select the input source where you plugged it (HDM1, HDM2 or HDMI3).
 Install the Chromecast app on your smartphone or tablet device and launch it.
-The app will detect for any Chromecasts within range.
+The app will detect any Chromecasts within range.
 From there, just follow the on-screen instructions.
 Setting it up is very quick and easy.
-It took me less than 5 minutes to setup my Chromecast.
+It took me less than 5 minutes to set up my Chromecast.

 Although it isn’t officially supported, playing local video files on Chromecast is possible (via a workaround) on the desktop or laptop.
 Make sure you have the Google Chrome browser and the Google Cast extension installed.

 Find the path of the local video that you want to play and paste it into the address bar on Chrome.

 Click on the Chromecast icon, select your Chromecast to cast it to your TV.

 Because this feature isn’t officially supported, video playback isn’t the best.
 There’s a slight frame rate drop and resolution is maxed out at 720p.
 Also, not all video formats are supported – if Chrome can play it, then most likely it will play on Chromecast.